 Resources

 Resources are reusable configurations on the Meroxa Platform used to connect your data.
-Resources can be used upstream (as a data source) or downstream (as a data destination) to your Turbine data applications depending on your use case.
+Resources can be used upstream (as a data source) or downstream (as a data destination) to your Turbine streaming apps depending on your use case.
 Check the resource-specific documentation for more details on how they can be used.

 Configuration